ReliefApplications/ems-frontend/README.md

 It is needed to use the `--project` flag in order to build a specific project.

-For example, in order to build the *who-shared* library, the command is:
+For example, in order to build the *who-ems* library, the command is:
 ```
-ng build --project=who-shared
+ng build --project=who-ems
 ```

 ## Running unit tests